Contraction centers in families of hyperkahler manifolds: Introduction

 Note that it is apriori possible (though we don't have any examples) that the same rational curve $C$ is contained in two maximal irreducible uniruled subvarieties $Z_1$ and $Z_2$ of $M$, in such a way that the deformations of $C$ lying in $Z_1$ form a $2n-2$-parameter family whereas those lying in $Z_2$ need more parameters.
 Such a $C$ is, by our definition, not minimal, but its generic deformation in $Z_1$ is.

 \definition {\bf An MBM curve} is a minimal curve $C$ such that its class $[C]$ is MBM.

-\definition Let $C$ be an MBM curve on a hyperk\"ahler manifold $(M,I)$, and $B$ an irreducible component of its deformation space in $M$ containing the parameter point for $C$.
+\definition Let $C$ be an MBM curve on a hyperk\"ahler manifold $(M,I)$, and $B$ an irreducible component of its deformation space (Chow-Barlet space, well-known to be compact when the ambient manifold is compact K\"ahler) in $M$ containing the parameter point for $C$.
 An {\bf MBM locus} of $C$ is the union of all curves parameterized by $B$.

-As mentioned in the beginning of this subsection, the MBM loci are coisotropic subvarieties which can have any dimension between $n$ and $2n-1$, but the family of minimal rational curves in an MBM locus always has $2n-2$ parameters.
+As mentioned in the beginning of this subsection, the MBM loci are coisotropic subvarieties which can have any dimension between $n$ and $2n-1$, but the family of minimal rational curves in an MBM locus always has $2n-2$ parameters (see {\cite{_AV:MBM_}, section 4, Theorem 4.4, Corollary 4.6).

 \definition Let $z$ be an MBM class in $H^2(M,\Q)$.
 The {\bf full MBM locus} of $z$ is the union of all MBM curves of cohomology class proportional to $z$ and their degenerations (in other words, the union of all MBM loci for MBM curves of cohomology class proportional to $z$).
-Similarly, if $F$ is a codimension $k$ face of the K\"ahler cone of $M$, orthogonal to a $k$-dimensional subspace $N$ in $H^2(M,\Q)$, we define the full MBM locus for $F$ in the same way, allowing $z$ to vary in $N$.
+Similarly, if $F$ is a codimension $k$ face of the K\"ahler cone of $M$, orthogonal to a $k$-dimensional subspace $N$ in $H^2(M,\Q)$, we define the full MBM locus for $F$ as the union of MBM loci of MBM classes in $N$.